-- Review your syllabus and compile into a schedule at a glance that list the weekly content/topics and activities and assessments (sample provided in CITL template). - Add due dates for graded assessments, including sub-components. - Ensure ample time between assignments for students to receive feedback before the next assignment is due. - Consider the time required for your students to complete assignments and for you and your teaching assistants to mark and return graded work.
+- Review your syllabus and compile into a schedule at a glance the weekly content/topics and activities and assessments (sample provided in CITL Course Setup Kit Template). - Add due dates for graded assessments, including sub-components. - Ensure ample time between assignments for students to receive feedback before the next assignment is due. - Consider the time required for your students to complete assignments and for you and your teaching assistants to mark and return graded work.